 Nidhi Hegde is a Canada CIFAR AI Chair and a fellow at Amii.
 She is an associate professor in the Department of Computing Science at the University of Alberta.

-Nidhi Hedge’s research focuses on a fundamental understanding of privacy and fairness in machine learning algorithms and systems, and the design of privacy-preserving and fair algorithms.
+Hegde’s research focuses on a fundamental understanding of privacy and fairness in machine learning algorithms and systems, and the design of privacy-preserving and fair algorithms.
 She is interested in the generation of private synthetic data, privacy-preserving sequential sharing of data, the understanding of privacy in the context of sequential and non-independent data, and the understanding of potential tradeoffs between privacy and fairness.

 Wang, B., & Hegde, N. (2019).
 Privacy-preserving q-learning with functional noise in continuous spaces.
 In Advances in Neural Information Processing Systems (pp. 11327-11337).

 Mukhopadhyay, A., Hegde, N., & Lelarge, M. (2019).
 Asymptotics of Replication and Matching in Large Caching Systems.
 IEEE/ACM Transactions on Networking, 27(4), 1657-1668.

 Banerjee, S., Hegde, N., & Massoulié, L. (2015).
 The price of privacy in untrusted recommender systems.
 IEEE Journal of Selected Topics in Signal Processing, 9(7), 1319-1331.

-CIFAR is a registered charitable organization supported by the governments of Canada, Alberta, Ontario, and Quebec as well as foundations, individuals, corporations, and international partner organizations.
+CIFAR is a registered charitable organization supported by the governments of Canada, Alberta and Quebec, as well as foundations, individuals, corporations and Canadian and international partner organizations.